NVSL/amalgam/README.md

 # Amalgam
-Amalgam Core for translating html soft elements to Physical Web Components (hard elemnts) using Amalgam-enhanced CSS.
+Amalgam Core for translating html soft elements to Physical Web Components (hard elements) using Amalgam-enhanced CSS.

 ## AmaglamNative & AmalgamAngular
 **./amalgamNative** and **./amalgamAngular** both contain a compiler which translates soft elements to hard elements. **amalgamNative** has hard elements that interface with electrical components made using native web components whereas **amalgamAngular** has hard elements that use Angular directives for creating components.